Hyllestad quernstone quarries

-The products from Hyllestad
+Products

 The main product from Hyllestad was quernstones for hand querns.
 This was a hand-operated quern that consisted of two circular stones.
 The quern was an important tool in the household, and the quernstones were serial products aimed at larger markets and produced for people from different levels of the society.
-In the Middle Ages the range of products in the quarries had been expanded, including millstones for watermills, stone crosses and grave slabs.
-The stone crosses from Hyllestad are located along the coast of Sogn og Fjordane and Rogaland counties.
+In the Middle Ages, the range of products in the quarries had been expanded, including millstones for watermills, stone crosses, and grave slabs.
+The stone crosses from Hyllestad are located along the coast of Vestland and Rogaland counties.
 Stone crosses and grave slabs were most likely commissioned products ordered by actors from the upper strata of the society.

 Distribution and trade

 Quern and millstones from Hyllestad were widely distributed, and were parts of an international trade network in the Viking Age and the Middle Ages.
 Several wrecked cargoes with quern and millstones are found along the Norwegian coast.
-The stones from Hyllestad are found in large parts of Norway, but they were also exported to Sweden, Denmark, Northern Germany and the North Atlantic Islands.
-The distribution started c.
-950, with an increase in the Middle Ages when Bergen acted as an important staple for quern and millstones.
+The stones from Hyllestad are found in large parts of Norway, but they were also exported to Sweden, Denmark, Northern Germany, and the North Atlantic islands.
+The distribution started around the year 950, with an increase in the Middle Ages when Bergen acted as an important staple for quern and millstones.

 Millstone Park

-Millstone Park has been established within the production landscape, as an area of dissemination of the history of quernstone production.
-A culture trail has been made through the park where quarries, quernstones, millstones and spoil heaps are densely located.
+Millstone Park was established within the production area, as an area of dissemination of the history of quernstone production.
+A culture trail has been made through the park where quarries, quernstones, millstones, and spoil heaps are densely located.
 An activity arena with houses and equipment is located outside the actual cultural heritage area in Millstone Park.
 This is used in activity-based communication, whereby visitors can observe and try stone cutting, working at the forge, using hand querns and the like.
 Two cargoes with quern and millstones stemming from old shipwrecks are displayed in the park.
 The Millstone Park was opened by Queen Sonja in 2002.

-Hyllestad quernstone quarries as World Heritage
+World Heritage Site

-Hyllestad quernstone quarries are nominated for UNESCO’s World Heritage list, as part of a transnational serial nomination: Viking Age Sites in Northern Europe.
+The Hyllestad quernstone quarries were nominated for UNESCO’s World Heritage list, as part of a transnational serial nomination: Viking Age Sites in Northern Europe.